AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >
 >The ID must be unique.

-The **[!UICONTROL Brand]** field allows you to select the brand linked to the delivery.
+Use the **[!UICONTROL Brand]** field to select the brand linked to the delivery.
 For more information on using and configuring brands, refer to the [Branding](../../administration/using/branding.md) section.

-The **[!UICONTROL Campaign]** field allows you to enter the campaign linked to the email.
+In the **[!UICONTROL Campaign]** field, enter the campaign associated to the email.

 You can also add a **[!UICONTROL Description]** in the corresponding field and edit the image displayed on the email thumbnail in the lists.